crowbar/barclamp-crowbar/doc/devguide/development/dev-vm-SUSE.md

 ## Troubleshooting Tips

 1. Connect to the VM via VNC.
-This is useful for debugging the VM (e.g. networking issues).
+This is useful for debugging the VM (e.g., networking issues).

             kvm-host> vncviewer :10